December 18, 2017

 *This post may contain affiliate links.
 Please see my disclosure for more details!*

 I used slightly more chocolate in this recipe in comparison to most of my fudge recipes, but thats because of the added liquid of the Baileys.
-I used quite a lot of baileys, so it kinda needs it to set perfectly, but its worth it.
-I used a mixture of Dark and Milk Chocolate like in my Malteser Fudge and Mint Aero Fudge, but you can as per usual, use all Dark or all Milk.
+I used quite a lot of Baileys, so it kind of needs it to set perfectly, but its worth it.
+I used dark chocolate as it works best, but see notes below on how to change this.

 - 125 ml Baileys

-Line a tin with parchment paper – I use a 7×10″ Brownie Tin as it makes a nice depth of fudge!
+- Line a tin with parchment paper – I use a 9" square tin as it makes a nice depth of fudge!

-Put the Dark Chocolate, Milk Chocolate, and Condensed Milk into a heavy based saucepan – melt on a low heat, stiring often so that the chocolate doesn’t catch on the bottom and burn and so that all the ingredients mix together well.
-Or melt the two chocolates together carefully in the microwave/double boiler, and then add in the Condensed Milk and mix well till smooth.
+- Put the condensed milk and dark chocolate into a heavy based saucepan – melt on a low heat, stiring often so that the chocolate doesn’t catch on the bottom and burn and so that all the ingredients mix together well.

-Once melted, tip in the baileys and combine well with a bit of beating.
-Add in the icing sugar and combine well again, it might take a bit of beating, but its worth it!
+- Once melted, tip in the baileys and combine well with a bit of beating.

-Once set – remove from the tin and cut into the squares – I cut my tray into small squares of fudge, about 1inch in size!
+- Once set – remove from the tin and cut into the squares – I cut my tray into small squares of fudge!
 Return to the fridge for another couple of hours to finish setting if its still a little soft– ENJOY!